What Are Georgia's Defamation Laws?

 Learn more about the elements of a defamation claim and the difference between libel versus slander.

-Extending Georgia's Statute of Limitations Deadline for Defamation Lawsuits
+What Is the Georgia Statute of Limitations for Defamation Lawsuits?

 Georgia law identifies a number of scenarios that could serve to delay the start of the statute of limitations "clock" for potential defamation lawsuits (or pause the clock after it has already started), effectively extending the one-year filing deadline set by Georgia Statutes section 9-3-33.